Ash-flow Tuff, Basalt, Diabase, Rhyodacite, Rhyolite, Trachyte and Tuff

 Primary Uses of Missouri Traprock:

 Traprock resources in the state of Missouri were initially utilized for the paving block industry.
 The hardness and higher durability of the traprock were desired.
 The paving blocks, however, became polished and slippery from traffic wear as compared to granite paving stones.
 This caused the paving stones manufactured from traprock to become unwanted.
-See this link for an explanation of how paving blocks were quarried.
+See Quarrying Paving Blocks for an explanation of how paving blocks were quarried.
 As the paving block industry declined, the use of Missouri traprock shifted to concrete aggregate and road metal (surfacing pavement) during 1920s.
 Presently, road metal and roofing granules are the dominant uses for Missouri traprock.

 Figure 3: Traprock exposures and currently active quarries.